-After working for 22 years in the area of school maintenance, Joe decided to launch a new career and entered the program where he now majors in Industrial Arts.
-Destini is a former educational assistant now majoring in Native Studies.
-The pair acknowledges the support of the ITEP staff throughout their studies.
+After working for 22 years in the area of school maintenance, Joe decided to launch a new career and entered the program where he now majors in industrial arts.
+Destini is a former educational assistant now majoring in Native studies.
+The pair acknowledges the support of the Indian teacher education program staff throughout their studies.
 Says Destini: “I truly enjoy the ITEP program.
 It is definitely a positive challenge and very rewarding.”

 “My goal is to return to my home community and hopefully, create a community centre for youth.”

 Angel Compton, student in the bachelor of arts in Indigenous studies, was awarded a University of Winnipeg scholarship in honour of the work of the Truth and Reconciliation Commission of Canada.

 “My MBA degree will enable me to provide strong, reliable leadership for my nation…I attribute the success of our community to the knowledge I’ve gained at Athabasca University and the leadership skills I’ve acquired over the years.
 It has opened my mind for creative thinking and knowing that anything can be done with the right planning and education.
 It has opened up the world and the ability to recognize that which is in the best interest of my community… I am grateful for all the support I received along the way.
 Meeqwetch!”